Gulan Forces: Strength

 In 2016, the unit numbered 6,000 specially trained Peshmerga soldiers and around 200 military vehicles.

 Criticism

-Pro-PKK media outlets, such as ANF News, alleged that the Turkish Armed Forces were deploying members of the Gulan Special Forces against PKK fighters in Metîna, Garê and the Qandil Mountains in the Kurdistan Region.
+Pro-PKK media outlets, such as ANF News, alleged that the Turkish Armed Forces were deploying members of the Gulan Forces against PKK fighters in Metîna, Garê and the Qandil Mountains in the Kurdistan Region.
 They also allege that the force had received "special training" by the Turkish private military contractor SADAT.